 In the mural, Bull depicts an idea of life before European colonisation.
 It was not a scene that he was at all familiar with, but rather an idealised traditional life.
-Bull was a member of the Stolen Generation; he had twice been removed from his family, who lived at the notorious government-run Lake Tyers Station.
-The first time he was taken he was only four months old; in the legal process of this removal Bull would have acquired his first police record, one that would influence all later interactions with the courts and police.
-He was returned for primary school only to be sent to Tally Ho Boys Training Farm, a Methodist Church institution in Burwood East when he turned 12.
-At the age of 15 he was fostered out in Melbourne.
-Along the way he became very interested in art.
+Bull’s own family lived at the notorious government-run Lake Tyers Station.
+Not that he was allowed to live with them.
+A member of the Stolen Generation, a genocidal government policy to destroy Indigenous people by removing their children.
+Bull was twice removed from his family.
+The first time he was taken, he was only four months old; in the legal process of this removal, Bull would have acquired his first police record, one that would influence all later interactions with the courts and police.

 His 3 metre long and 2 metre high mural in Pentridge is painted with ordinary house paint on a terracotta orange background that also serves as the sky.
 The other colours stand out against this orange background and, along with the confident painting technique, shows that Bull, although young, was no self-taught painter.
 Indeed, Bull hadn’t learnt to paint in prison; prior to his incarceration he had studied painting with Melbourne painter Ernest Buckmaster and exchanged letters with the Adelaide-based landscape painter of great eucalyptus trees, Hans Heysen.